phoenix-hq/erc4973-nft-collection/README.md

 # What are ERC4973 tokens?

-ERC4973 is a (draft) token standard for non-transferrable NFTs, also known as account-bound tokens (ABTs) or soulbound tokens.
+ERC4973 is a [token standard](https://eips.ethereum.org/EIPS/eip-4973) for non-transferrable NFTs, also known as account-bound tokens (ABTs) or soulbound tokens.
 In other words, ABT is a NFT bound to a single account (wallet) and cannot be transferred between accounts (wallets).

 # Why ERC4973 tokens?